DentaMind/SmartDentalAI/docs/DEPLOYMENT.md

 ### ✅ Testing & Linting
 - All code is linted (`npm run lint`)
 - Tests are run (`npm test`)
+- Security audit is performed (`npm audit`)
 - Failure in any step halts deployment

 ### ✅ Deployment to Vercel
 - On push to `main`, code is deployed to production via Vercel
 - Slack notifications are sent on success or failure
+- Auto-rollback on deployment failure

 ## 📦 Environment Secrets Setup